The 2011 Shiitake Awards

 Background: The 2011 Shiitake Awards was the 4th year for the event.
 The show was filmed in Cincinnati.

-conducting compliance checks.
+Changes from the 2010 Awards: The bonus category of the year concerned the strange names law enforcement create when conducting compliance checks.
 This was also the first year SurveyMonkey was used to collect the surveys (previous years used the polls options found on the Google Blog).

 2011 SHIITAKE AWARDS WINNERS AND NOMINEES